canada-ca/a11y/CONTRIBUTING.md

 If this is your first time contributing on GitHub, don't worry!
 Let us know if you have any questions: ssc.aaact-aatia-spc@canada.ca

+### Contribution guidelines

+Contributions to the Digital Accessibility Hub should be provided in **accessible format in conformance to WCAG 2.1 AA**.
+Acceptable document formats are, in order of preference:
+1. HTML
+2. Word
+3. PowerPoint, Excel
+4. PDF

 ### Security

 **Do not post any security issues on the public repository!** See [SECURITY.md](SECURITY.md)